frederic-perez/AmE-dictionary/data/dictionary.md

 __sutler__ _n_ A supplier of victuals or supplies to an army. _Syn_ provisioner, victualer, victualler _He became a sutler on a major scale in the war between the States._
 __sutra__ _Reafing a sutra._
 __svelte__ :two::hammer:
+__Svengali__ _n_ A person who manipulates or controls another, especially by force of personality for malicious purposes.
 __swab__ _n_ _Nasopharyngeal swabs._
 __swadding__
 __swaddle__ _v_ To bind (a newborn infant) with swaddling clothes to prevent free movement. :es: envolver con ropa apretada a un bebé